kubernetes-sigs/azuredisk-csi-driver/test/podFailover/README.md

 ## Pod Failover Test

 This test run creates a controller pod and a workload pod.
-The controller pod is responsible for repeatedly creating and deleting workload pod over the given duration.
-The workload pod will publish a metric called "default_failover_testing_workload_downtime" with the value of the downtime seen by the workload pod in seconds.
+The controller pod is responsible for repeatedly deleting pods with the label app=pod-failover.
+The workload pod will use a custom CRD or file to calculate downtime and can publish a metric called "default_failover_testing_workload_downtime" with the value of the downtime seen by the workload pod in seconds to prometheus or publish downtime to Azure Event Hub.

 ## Prerequisite